Anxiety is a natural body reaction caused by perceived danger. Anxiety disorders occur when anxiety doesn’t go away or worsens over time.

 Scientists also think there may be a link between anxiety and the hippocampus in the brain.
-They believe that any type of brain injury in the hippocampus area could predispose someone to an anxiety disorder.
+Research has shown that experiencing trauma, or any type of brain injury in the hippocampus area, could predispose someone to an anxiety disorder.

 Another area of the brain that could also connect with anxiety disorders is the amygdala, so injuries in that area also could increase the chances of developing an anxiety disorder.

 To help determine if you have symptoms of an anxiety disorder, take our 2-Minute Anxiety Online Assessment.

 If you suspect you might be living with an anxiety disorder, be sure to talk with your primary care physician and/or a licensed mental health counselor about your concerns.

 The Monarch Directory by SimplePractice can help you find a licensed mental health professional near you who specializes in anxiety.